 Clarifying Who Mows City Boulevards

 In new developments, homeowners can find it confusing to understand who is responsible for mowing the grass on boulevards.
+Grass should NOT BE HIGHER than 6 inches.
 A boulevard is the public space between the homeowners house and the street.
 Sometimes there is a sidewalk in the boulevard, sometimes there isn’t.
-The City By Law *- very simply explained, states:
+The City By Law – very simply explained, states:

 - The City of Winnipeg mows all grass on boulevards over 20 feet.